david-weaving/function_prediction/README.md

 ## Interactive Prediction

-You can also try the interactive prediction [here!](https://www.functionprediction.com/choose)
+You can try the interactive prediction [here!](https://www.functionprediction.com/choose)

 Instead of typing in 6 x-values and 6 y-values, you can simply click 6 points anywhere on the graph and fit your points!

 ![Interactive](./images/inter.JPG)

+## Predict Myself

+You can try predict myself [here!](https://www.functionprediction.com/user_predict)